Jesse Childress was one of two service members from Buckley Air Force base killed in the mass shooting at an Aurora movie theater.

 "This tragic event has affected everybody here at Buckley Air Force Base and our local community friends and neighbors," base commander Col. Daniel Dant said in a statement.
 "We are deeply saddened by the loss of each and every loved one."

 "He was a huge part of our unit, and this is a terrible loss.
-The person that did this was an incredible coward," said Air Force Chief Master Sergeant Schwald, who spoke on behalf of the three Air Force members Saturday.
+The person that did this was an incredible coward," said Air Force Chief Master Sergeant Schwald, who spoke on behalf of the three Air Force members after the shooting.
 She declined to give her first name.

 Friends said he spent nearly every day of the week playing sports -- softball on Mondays, bowling on Tuesdays, reported the Denver Post.